Some simple theories from a Boolean algebra point of view: First direction: saturation

+\item[(b)] if $\alpha_*$ is a limit and each $\ba_\alpha$ satisfies the $\kappa$-c.c. for $\alpha < \alpha_*$, then also $\ba_{\alpha_*}$ satisfies the $\kappa$-c.c., see for instance \cite{Jech} Corollary 16.10.\footnote{This quotation is to give context; in our case, it will follow directly in the proof of \ref{c:42} below.}

+\item[(c)] As long as the enumeration of problems of some ~$~T$ ensures that each relevant problem is handled at some successor stage, the ultrafilter $\de_*$ on $\ba_* = \ba_{\alpha_*}$ will be moral for $T$, meaning that it will solve all its possibility patterns $\langle \mb_u : u \in [\lambda]^{<\aleph_0} \rangle$ $($because of the last clause of $\ref{f:1017}$$)$. {A detailed account of the bookkeeping relevant here appears in the proof of \ref{c:constr} below.} \end{enumerate} \end{fact}

 What we have not yet established, of course, is whether we can carry out the construction of the sequence while keeping the Boolean algebras fairly constrained, as measured by their corresponding ability to \emph{not} solve problems for certain theories outside $\mct$.
 Here we will need to use specific properties of the theories in $\mct$.
-In the next few claims we establish that for our chosen $\mct$, elements of a construction sequence are as desired: the $\ba$'s have the $\mu^+$-c.c. and indeed are $(\mu^+, m)$-Knaster for any finite $m$ (\ref{c:42}), and the $\ba$'s satisfy the $(\del, \mu, \theta, \bn, \bk)$-c.c. (\ref{cc-lemma}).
-(The proof that these constraints suffice for omitting certain other types is the work of \S \ref{s:n-s}.)
+In the next few claims we establish that for our chosen $\mct$, elements of a construction sequence are as desired: the $\ba$'s have the $\mu^+$-c.c. and indeed are $(\mu^+, m)$-Knaster for any finite $m$ (\ref{c:42}), and the $\ba$'s satisfy the $(\bn, \bk, \mu)$-c.c. (\ref{cc-lemma}).
+(That these constraints suffice for omitting other types will be proved in \S \ref{s:n-s}.)
+Recall that: